 Our car policy specifies that we only allow hybrid or electric company cars.
-However, carbon emissions from our operations are mainly from business travel by air.
+However, carbon emissions from our own operations are mainly from business travel by air.
 We conduct an annual survey to obtain information about travel patterns and climate compensate for carbon emissions.
-In 2023, 115 employees out of 228 answered the survey.
+In 2024, 119 employees out of 236 answered the survey.

-The company's total carbon dioxide emissions amounted to 539 tons (474), corresponding to a compensation of SEK 52,283 (55,433).
+The company's carbon dioxide emissions from business travel amounted to 781 tons (539), corresponding to a compensation of SEK 55,433 (52,283).
+This is a direct result of increased sales activities, which led to more frequent and extensive business travel.
 To compensate for emissions, we support a solar power project that meets the environmental movement's 'Gold Standard' quality label, which means that the project contributes to sustainable development in a broader perspective.